jimjibone/robotarm/slides.md

 - It can determine if a less direct route is required for moving to avoid an object.
 - It can help self calibrate the arm position.

-This detection of the environment can be achieved by using object detection.

 There are many different systems that implement this.
 For example, the method shown uses an array of infra-red emitters and cameras which can detect the position in 3D of reflective balls attached to the quadcopters.
 ![KMel Robotics Quadrotors & IR](kmel.jpg)